MaryNuzhdina/MaryNuzhdina/README.md

 - 🌱 I’m currently learning the world and web3, building lego cities
 - 💞️ I’m looking to collaborate on photography, video, food reveiws, fashion and make-up.
 Dancing.
 - 📫 How to reach me: marynuzhdina@gmail.ru
 - Favorite color - Purpule.
 Fond of Guardians of the Galaxy.
-Scooter rider, Doing gymnastics, hate snots, love dance, lovo ma dad 7000/
+Scooter rider, Doing gymnastics, hate snots, love dance, love ma dad 7000 times, happy being at the countryside.